TrixxTraxx/LLMLab/README.md

 ![img_1.png](img_1.png)

-There are also some Tables related to Asp.Net Core Identity and Hangfire but they are managed by libraries!
+There are also some Tables related to ASP.NET Core Identity and Hangfire, but they are managed by libraries.

 ## Sync Models

-The application uses SignalR for real-time communication between the server and the client.
+The application uses SignalR for real-time communication between the server and client.
 The following models are used for synchronization:

 ### Message Threads